 For the risotto proceed as for a normal risotto but keeping it very al dente: chop the onion and let it dry in a saucepan with oil, then add the rice and toast it and add gradually the vegetable stock.
 Remember that you must make a very al dente risotto, at least 5 minutes of cooking in less than a traditional.
 Halfway through cooking add the saffron dissolved in a little warm broth and, fire off, stir in butter and grated gruyére.
 Spread rice on a chopping board or a tray in a thin layer and let it cool for at least 30 minutes.

-To dial arancini, take a handful of rice and, holding it in the Palm of your hand, made a 'conca'’ flat thickness of about one centimeter.
+To dial arancini, take a handful of rice and, holding it in the Palm of your hand, cut out a ' hollow ' flat about one centimeter thickness.
 Put in the middle of a spoon stewed onions, a handful of hazelnuts and a few diced Gruyére.
-Then take another serving of rice and place it over the filling, going to crush the ball with your hands until it forms a ball about the size of a tennis ball, adding a little’ risotto if necessary so as not to drive out the stuffing.
+Then take another serving of rice and place it over the filling, going to crush the ball with your hands until it forms a ball about the size of a tennis ball, adding a bit of risotto if necessary so as not to drive out the stuffing.

 Prepare three dishes: one with flour, two egg whites and whole egg well beaten and slightly salted and some breadcrumbs.
 Carefully navigate your arancini (well and without leave ' holes ') first in flour, then in beaten egg and finally in breadcrumbs.
 Place them on a cutting board sprinkled with breadcrumbs and let rest 30 minutes yet.
 Finally, FRY one by one in boiling seed oil: frying must be done with care to fire not too high, because even though it's already ' baked ', the heat must be able to melt the cheese inside but not so strong as to darken the outer crust.
 Considered a cooking time of about 5 minutes to arancino. serve immediately.